 Snake Bite piercings are two lower lip piercings evenly separated on each side of the lip's center.
 Typically, they're fitted with two CBRs which encircle the lower lip, but they can also be fitted with labret studs if you prefer.
 You have to decide how you want to wear your Snake Bites from the initial piercing, though—it doesn't work to change back and forth from a ring to a labret stud, because the holes aren't pierced the same and the jewelry won't set right if you try to switch.
 I'm not saying it's impossible, but it could cause a lot of irritation and healing problems.

 One thing to consider about getting snake bites is that you're getting two piercings at once: that tends to be a little more painful and more stressful on your body than just getting a single piercing.
 You also want to find a piercer who's really careful about lining them up properly, too, because if one is a little bit off center or higher/lower than the other one, it's going to look bad.
 Your piercer will probably place dots with a washable marker on your skin and ask you to look in the mirror and approve the placement.
 When this is done, we recommend you don't flippantly approve the markings without carefully examining the placement.
 You need to really look at them and make sure you're happy with where the piercing will sit before the incision is made.
+Slightly off placement may not seem like a big deal, but it's going to be more noticeable than you think.

 Also, while it may seem like mouthwash would serve as an antiseptic, alcohol is irritating to a new piercing and will delay healing.
 And while we're at it, drinking alcoholic beverages also isn't recommended (along with smoking and caffeine, as these all constricts blood vessels, limiting a steady blood flow).